Year 7, 8 & 9 Music

 During years 7, 8 and 9 pupils have two Music lessons a week.
 The programme of study is based around practical activities, which include composing, listening and performing Music and cover a wide range of topics, for example the Blues, Baroque Music, Film Music and Music in the Media.
 Pupils develop their skills playing keyboards, ukuleles, guitar and singing and are encouraged to use their own instruments for any practical tasks.
 There is the opportunity for composition work from year 7 to year 11 on Apple Mac computers which have music software.

 The Music department organises visits to concerts regularly, in particular, the Wimbledon International Music Festival in November.
 Cross-curricular activities include Brazil Day which includes Samba drumming and making carnival masks.

 At GCSE level the Music specification is made up of three key areas: Performing (30%), Composing (30%) and a Listening and appraising examination (40%).
 There is instrumental and vocal tuition available to all pupils from our visiting instrumental teachers and GCSE music pupils are expected to play a leading role in music enrichment activities.

 There is a very strong tradition of high quality extra-curricular music-making.
 Our choirs and ensembles meet regularly and work towards regular concerts, the carol service and other performance opportunities.
-We expect those students receiving instrumental or vocal tuition to play an active role in the musical life of the school by joining a relevant ensemble.
-The music department currently runs Choir, Jazz band, Orchestra and Music academy during enrichment on Mondays and Tuesdays.
+We expect those pupils receiving instrumental or vocal tuition to play an active role in the musical life of the school by joining a relevant ensemble.
+The music department currently runs Choir, Jazz band, Orchestra and Music Academy during enrichment on Mondays and Tuesdays.

 Instrumental & Vocal Tuition